Skip to content

 roman-holiday-1953-poster-italy-film-locations

-The 1953 poster for Roman Holiday
+The 1953 poster for the Roman Holiday

 The Palazzo Barberini, a stunning Renaissance palace completed in 1633, was also used to depict scenes from the Embassy.
 It is located in Via Delle Quattro Fontane, Rome.
-Most of the exterior shots, including those the scenes of her escape from the palace were shot there, while the interior of Palazzo Barberini was not featured in the film.
+Most of the exterior shots, including those scenes of her escape from the palace, were shot there, while the interior of Palazzo Barberini was not featured in the film.

 audrey-hepburn-and-gregory-peck-in-roman-holiday

 After the scene where Anne savours the gelato at the Spanish Steps and agrees to explore the city with Joe, “sit at a sidewalk cafe and look in shop windows, walk in the rain—have fun, and maybe some excitement,” Joe claims to know just the place to start; Rocca’s.
-Rocca Cafe next to the Pantheon (126 AD) is the place where Ann drinks champagne at breakfast, meets Irving Radovich, Joe’s colleague and photographer, and smokes her first cigarette.
+Rocca Cafe next to the Pantheon (126 AD) is where Ann drinks champagne at breakfast, meets Irving Radovich, Joe’s colleague and photographer, and smokes her first cigarette.

 audrey-hepburn-and-harcourt-williams-in-roman-holiday